Amateurdev-Ash/Telco-Customer-Churn/README.md

 9. Tools Used
 10. Conclusion

-###The dataset used in this project is the Telco Customer Churn dataset, sourced from Kaggle.
+### 1. The dataset used in this project is the Telco Customer Churn dataset, sourced from Kaggle.
 The dataset contains 7,043 customer records with the following features:

-•	####customerID: Unique identifier for each customer
+•	 customerID: Unique identifier for each customer

-•	####Demographic details (e.g., gender, SeniorCitizen, Partner, Dependents)
+•	Demographic details (e.g., gender, SeniorCitizen, Partner, Dependents)

-•	####Service details (e.g., tenure, PhoneService, MultipleLines, InternetService, OnlineSecurity, etc.)
+•	Service details (e.g., tenure, PhoneService, MultipleLines, InternetService, OnlineSecurity, etc.)

-•	####Billing details (e.g., MonthlyCharges, TotalCharges, PaymentMethod)
+•	 Billing details (e.g., MonthlyCharges, TotalCharges, PaymentMethod)

-•	####Target: Churn – whether the customer churned (Yes/No)
+•	Target: Churn – whether the customer churned (Yes/No)

-###Problem Statement
+### 2. Problem Statement

 The objective is to build a predictive model that can estimate the likelihood of a customer churning (leaving the telecom company) based on their previous behaviors and subscribed services.
 This will help the telecom company to identify at-risk customers and take preventive measures to reduce churn.

-###Project Workflow
+### 3. Project Workflow

-####Data Cleaning: Identifying and handling missing data in the TotalCharges field
+##### Data Cleaning: Identifying and handling missing data in the TotalCharges field

-####Data Preprocessing: Label encoding, one-hot encoding, and feature scaling
+##### Data Preprocessing: Label encoding, one-hot encoding, and feature scaling

-####Exploratory Data Analysis (EDA): Analyzing relationships between features and churn through visualizations
+##### Exploratory Data Analysis (EDA): Analyzing relationships between features and churn through visualizations

-####Modeling: Building and evaluating machine learning models
+##### Modeling: Building and evaluating machine learning models

-####Evaluation: Using metrics like accuracy, precision, recall, and AUC to measure the model’s performance
+##### Evaluation: Using metrics like accuracy, precision, recall, and AUC to measure the model’s performance

-###Data Preprocessing
+### 4. Data Preprocessing

-####Steps Involved
+#### Steps Involved

-•	####Handling Missing Values: Identified 11 missing values in the TotalCharges column.
+•	Handling Missing Values: Identified 11 missing values in the TotalCharges column.
 These were found to be space characters, which were removed

-•	####Label Encoding: Categorical binary columns (e.g., gender, Partner, Dependents) were label-encoded (Yes = 1, No = 0)
+•	Label Encoding: Categorical binary columns (e.g., gender, Partner, Dependents) were label-encoded (Yes = 1, No = 0)

-•	####One-Hot Encoding: Non-binary categorical columns (e.g., InternetService, PaymentMethod) were converted to numerical features using one-hot encoding
+•	One-Hot Encoding: Non-binary categorical columns (e.g., InternetService, PaymentMethod) were converted to numerical features using one-hot encoding

-•	####Feature Scaling: Numerical columns (tenure, MonthlyCharges, TotalCharges) were scaled using the StandardScaler to normalize their distribution for better performance in models
+•	Feature Scaling: Numerical columns (tenure, MonthlyCharges, TotalCharges) were scaled using the StandardScaler to normalize their distribution for better performance in models

-•	####Dropping Irrelevant Features: The customerID column was removed since it does not contribute to predicting churn
+•	Dropping Irrelevant Features: The customerID column was removed since it does not contribute to predicting churn

-Exploratory Data Analysis (EDA)
+### 5. Exploratory Data Analysis (EDA)

 •	Distribution of Churn: Created visualizations (e.g., pie charts) to show the percentage of customers who churned vs. those who did not

 •	Crosstab Analysis: Performed crosstab analysis to understand churn behavior across different demographic and service-related categories, such as gender, SeniorCitizen, Partner, Dependents, and Contract.
 •	Violin Plots: Used violin plots to visualize the relationship between churn and features like MonthlyCharges and tenure

-Found that customers with higher monthly charges and shorter tenures tend to churn more.
+#### Found that customers with higher monthly charges and shorter tenures tend to churn more.

-Feature Engineering
+### 6. Feature Engineering

 After cleaning and encoding, we had 42 Features including the target (Churn).